zedlopez/ifm/The Recipe Book.md

 [Vitrine] handles the complication of a window misting up to become opaque, and thus temporarily hiding its view.

 Second, windows provide openings in walls and can act as conduits.
-[Escape] shows how a "door" in the Inform sense can become a window.
+[Escape] shows how a `door` in the Inform sense can become a window.
 [A Haughty Spirit] provides a general kind of window for jumping down out of: ideal for escapers from Colditz-like castles.

 ### See Also